E3SM-Project/polaris/docs/users_guide/quick_start.md

 Again, it is safer to have the executable used to produce the baseline preserved.

-## Running a test case
+## Running a task

-After compiling the code and setting up a test case, you can log into an interactive node (see {ref}`supported-machines`), load the required conda environment and modules, and then
+After compiling the code and setting up a task, you can log into an interactive node (see {ref}`supported-machines`), load the required conda environment and modules, and then